er537/whisper_interpretability/docs/index.md

 # Acoustic Features
 We found max activating dataset examples for all of the neurons in the mlp layers of the encoder.
-By amplifying the sound around the point where the neuron is maximally active, we found these features to be highly interpretable.
+We also trained sparse autoencoders on the residual stream activations and found max activating dataset examples for these learnt features.
+By amplifying the sound around the point where the neuron/feature is maximally active, we found them to be highly interpretable.
 Below are examples of some of the features we found.

 ## encoder.blocks.3.mlp.1 - Neuron Basis
 <details>